vladigleba/vladigleba.github.io/posts/prophecy/antichrist.md

 1. *It would emerge from the fourth kingdom—the pagan Roman Empire.* The papacy is a continuation of the pagan Roman Empire, and historians attest to this.
 “The mighty Catholic Church was little more than the Roman Empire baptized. … The very capital of the old Roman Empire became the capital of the Christian empire.
 The office of Pontifex Maximus was continued in that of the pope.”[^1] “Whatever Roman elements the barbarians and Arians left … [came] under the protection of the Bishop of Rome, who was the chief person there after the emperor’s disappearance. … The Roman church … pushed itself into the place of the Roman World-Empire, of which it is the actual continuation.”[^2]

-1. *It would make war with the saints.* It is no secret that the Roman Catholic church killed millions of people whose religious convictions differed from hers, especially during the Dark Ages.
+1. *It would make war with the saints.* It is no secret that the Roman Catholic Church killed millions of people whose religious convictions differed from hers, especially during the Dark Ages.
 “That the Church of Rome has shed more innocent blood than any other institution that has ever existed among mankind, will be questioned by no Protestant who has a competent knowledge of history.”[^3]

 1. *It would be different from the 10 other kingdoms.* The papacy is different from the other secular powers in Europe in that it rose to power as a religious power.